Anthropophagy and Cannibalism: The Types, Causes and Effects

 Cannibalism isn’t a new phenomenon or something that began in the early 19th century.
 It has spanned for decades as a custom and fear-induced terror method.
-Recently, the causes of a person practicing cannibalism have shifted from the original meaning as will be noted later in this article.
+Recently, cannibalism has shifted from a communal practice to individual reasons.
+For instance, a person may engage in cannibalism to elicit sexual satisfaction.

-A socialpath is a person whose behavior goes against the social norms, thus his/her behavior can be termed as antisocial.
+A socialpath is a person whose behavior goes against the social norms, thus his/her behavior is termed as antisocial.
 According to psychologists these people suffer from a disorder known as Antisocial Personality Disorder (APD).
-It is mainly characterized by lack of sympathy for others and their conduct can be termed as abnormal meaning their actions have been carried to extreme.
-In most cases it is hard for socialpaths to control their behaviors and they always resort to threats and aggressions when faced with a situation that is repulsive, meaning it is against them.
+It is mainly characterized by lack of sympathy for others.

 What do you think, is cannibalism acceptable in some circumstances e.g. during drought and/or famine?

-In the animal kingdom, sexual cannibalism is common especially in the insect kingdom.
-The famous sexual cannibals are female praying mantis and black widow.
-Among the studies carried out, it is the females who carry out this act after mating with a potential male.
-They will bite off the head of a male after mating.
-Scientific studies suggest there are reasons why female insects behave in this manner.
-In the case of female mantis, IB Times notes, “Female praying mantis eats their male partner after sexual intercourse as it may increase their fertility and ensure the potential survival of the species…” It is further noted, “They (scientists) believe that more eggs were laid by females who engage in acts of ‘sexual cannibalism.’”
+As noted above, sexual cannibalism in the animal kingdom is very common.
+This is especially the case in the insect kingdom.
+The notorious sexual insect cannibals are female praying mantis and black widow.
+In the case of female praying mantis, studies indicate the females commit this act after mating with a potential male.
+They will bite off the head of the male after mating.
+Scientific studies suggest there are reasons behind this abnormal behavior.
+IB Times notes, “Female praying mantis eats their male partner after sexual intercourse as it may increase their fertility and ensure the potential survival of the species…” It is further noted, “They (scientists) believe that more eggs were laid by females who engage in acts of ‘sexual cannibalism.’”

 There are two major types of cannibalism: